-As the owner of a website, you’re bound to spend time and money ensuring that your site is as visible as possible in the search engine results.
-You want to attract high volumes of targeted visitors, so SEO is an important factor to consider when you’re updating your site.
+As the owner of a website, you will have spent time and money ensuring that the site has the right design and is as visible as possible in the search engine results.
+You want to attract high volumes of targeted traffic, so SEO is an important factor to consider when you’re updating your site.

 But have you ever stopped to consider whether all of those web visitors are truly being catered for?
 Is your website really as accessible as you think it is?